SoftwareEngineeringNCSU101/BurnoutExtreme/README.md

 ---
 ## Bug Fixes

-We fixed many bugs, but here are the most notable ones...
+We fixed many bugs, more details in our Issues view...

-1. The proxy in the config files were wrong, making it difficult to run the website.
-Proxy issues were fixed.
-2. TODO: add more
 ---
 ## 🚀Future Enhancements